jleath/Gitlet/hw4/spec/hw4.md

     abstract void moveTo(double deltaX, double deltaY);

-We won't explicitly define any methods as abstract in HW4, but we will see this idea in this week's lab.
+We won't explicitly define any methods as abstract in HW4, but we will see this idea in lab 6.

-When an abstract class is subclassed by a non-abstract class (e.g. ArrayList subclasses AbstractList), the subclass must provide implementations for all of the abstract methods in its parent class.
+When an abstract class is subclassed by a non-abstract class (e.g. ArrayList subclasses AbstractList), the subclass must provide implementations for all of the abstract methods in its parent class or else they won't compile.

 #### Your Task